comgeneltd/BackupToS3/docs/USAGE.md

 # Run backup immediately
 ./s3backup.sh --run-now

+# Verify files in index exist in S3 without running a backup
+./s3backup.sh --run-now-verify

 # Start built-in scheduler (uses scan_interval from config.ini)
 ./s3backup.sh --schedule
 ```

 The `--schedule` flag activates the tool's built-in scheduler, which runs backups at intervals defined by the `scan_interval` setting (default: 24 hours).
 This is separate from and an alternative to using cron or systemd scheduling.

+The `--run-now-verify` option checks that each file in the index actually exists in S3 and has the correct checksum, without uploading any new files.
+This is useful to verify backup integrity or identify any synchronization issues.

 ### AWS Sync Operations